woniland/ski_jump/instructions/3-Engineer.md

 You will work on the `src/fit.py` file - take a look there!

-:octocat: Remember to make a new branches and to commit regularly to them.
+:octocat: Remember to make new branches and to commit regularly to them.

 ### Fitting